-"Young Frankenstein: The Musical" ran April 25 through May 11, 2014 at the Lucie Stern Theatre.
+"Young Frankenstein: The Musical" ran April 25 through May 11, 2014.
 It was hilarious.
 John Orr reviewed.

 "Miss Saigon" was bravely staged, April 26-May 12, 2013.
 Read John Orr's review.

-"Legally Blonde: The Musical" may not cure cancer or put an end to war, but it was a lot of fun as staged by the Palo Alto Players September 8-23, 2012, at the Lucie Stern Theatre in Palo Alto.
-Read our review of the show, which had a terrfically talented and fun cast.
+"Legally Blonde: The Musical" may not cure cancer or put an end to war, but it was a lot of fun as staged September 8-23, 2012.
+Read John Orr'sreview of the show, which had a terrfically talented and fun cast.

 "The Lieutenant of Inishmore."
 A fine cast delivered the closing production of Palo Alto Players' 81st season, through July 1, 2012.
-See review.
+Read John Orr's review.

-"August: Osage County" received a powerful production at Pear Theatre in Mountain View, June 24 through July 10, 2016.
-John Orr reviews.
+"August: Osage County" received a powerful production, June 24 through July 10, 2016.
+John Orr reviewed.